abhineet-mobile/mollie-payment-eco_final/README.md

 Additional Thank you page (/thank-you) and order cancel page (/payment-cancelled) needs to be created as per the slug defined in the code.
 Short codes used eco_cheque_form
 API goes in the WP-config.php file
+Created a js folder and place the script.js inside it.